 The new rewriting rules capture the behavior demonstrated with earlier examples.
 A symbolic value may be decomposed structurally (\Rule{Decompose-Tuple}); we use a substitution notation to indicate that there may be several occurrences of $\sigma$, and all of them must be substituted at the same time.
 (Our second example showcased this situation.)
 We tack the value $\sigma$ being destructed and the pattern used for that purpose $(\sigma_l, \sigma_r)$ onto the arrow, so that they can be conveniently recalled to generate a suitable let-binding in the functional translation.
 Symmetrically, any kind of projector descends along the structure of the symbolic value (\Rule{Proj-Tuple}).

-Input borrow projectors, once confronted with a borrow value, either discard it (\Rule{Proj-I-Mut-No-Match}, \Rule{Proj-I-Shared-No-Match}) or retain it (\Rule{Proj-I-Mut-Match}, \Rule{Proj-I-Shared-Match}).
+Input borrow projectors, once confronted with a borrow value, either discard it (as in either \Rule{Proj-I-Mut-No-Match} or \Rule{Proj-I-Shared-No-Match}) or retain it (as in either \Rule{Proj-I-Mut-Match} or \Rule{Proj-I-Shared-Match}).
 As we forbid nested borrows for now, projections stop upon the first borrow they encounter; if the projector retains the borrow, we keep the whole borrowed value.

 Loan and output borrow projectors reduce in lockstep: if the environment contains an output borrow projector and a region abstraction contains a corresponding loan projector over the same symbolic value $\sigma$, then we may turn them into a borrow and a loan, respectively (\Rule{Proj-Unfold-Mut-Match}, \Rule{Proj-Unfold-Shared-Match}).
 To give back ownership of a return value to the abstraction, \Rule{End-Abstract-Mut} folds a mutable borrow back into an abstraction.
 Ending a region abstraction itself is done via \Rule{End-Abstraction}; we use the $\kw{borrow}$ notation to collect all the borrows, at once from all the values in the abstraction.
 We require two things.
 First, that the abstraction has no outstanding loans, i.e. the contents of the abstraction are either symbolic values or borrows.
 Second, that the abstraction contains no loan projectors.
 This latter precondition avoids dangling output borrow projectors once the abstraction has disappeared.
 Terminating the region abstraction returns ownership of the borrows, with fresh symbolic values, to fresh (ghost) variables.